 If you want to travel to lots of places around the world, and you don’t fit into any of the categories I discuss above, there are a few general home exchange networks that I recommend.
 There are many other great networks, but I think these three stand out from the others in important and interesting ways.

-- HomeExchange – With more than 200,000 active listings this network is significantly larger than any other.
+- HomeExchange – With more than 300,000 active listings this network is significantly larger than any other.
 They offer both traditional simultaneous home exchanging as well as a points-based swapping system.
-This network charges a $150 annual fee, but also offers the option of paying per swap.
+This network charges a $150 annual fee.
 Visit the HomeExchange webpage here.

 - HomeLink – One of the oldest home exchange networks, HomeLink has independent customer service representatives in each country.
-This is a popular network for experienced home exchangers.
+This is a popular network for experienced home swappers.
 They have been around for a long time and have a very good reputation.
 I have found the country leaders to be passionate, helpful, and honest.
 HomeLink charges an annual fee of $95.
-They have 9000 active listings and offer all types of exchanges except points-base swapping.
+They have just under 7000 active listings and offer all types of exchanges except points-base swapping.
 Visit the HomeLink webpage here.

-- PeopleLikeUs – This is a very new network, and quite small (less than 2000 listings), but they have grown dramatically in the past year and attract folks who are passionate about home swapping.
+- PeopleLikeUs – This is a newer network, founded in 2018, but they have grown dramatically in the past few years (>3000 listings) and attract folks who are passionate about home swapping.
 PLU has the strongest active community (via facebook mostly) of any network I’ve seen.
-And they have picked up a lot of long time exchangers in the past year.
 PeopleLikeUs offers both traditional exchanging as well as a point-based swap system (globes).
+It is currently free but there is a plan to start charging a membership fee at some point in the future.
 Visit the PLU webpage here.

 What network do you recommend?
 Which network didn’t work for you?
 Share your experiences in comments below.